-Example: Consider a woman who in 2016 has a household income of \$47,000.
-Her employer offers a health insurance plan that requires a contribution of \$3,450 for self-only coverage for 2016 (which represents 7.3% of her household income).
-Because her required contribution for self-only coverage does not exceed 9.56% of household income, the plan is considered affordable and the individual is treated as eligible for employer-sponsored MEC for all months in 2016.
+Example: Consider a woman who in 2023 has a household income of \$47,000.
+Her employer offers a health insurance plan that requires a contribution of \$3,450 for self-only coverage for 2023 (which represents 7.3% of her household income).
+Because her required contribution for self-only coverage does not exceed 9.12% of household income, the plan is considered affordable and the individual is treated as eligible for employer-sponsored MEC for all months in 2023.

-Example: Consider the same scenario, except that in this case she is married and her employer offers dependent coverage.
+Example: Consider the same scenario, except that in this case she is married with a child and her employer offers dependent coverage.
 Her required contribution to purchase coverage for her household (which includes herself, her husband and their child) was \$8,250 (representing 17.5% of her household income).
-Because the cost of purchasing coverage for her family is not taken into account in the affordability test and her required contribution for self-only coverage does not exceed 9.56% of household income, the plan is still considered affordable.
-Accordingly, the individual is determined to have a source of affordable employer-sponsored coverage, and thus ineligible to receive APTCs on behalf of herself and/or members of her household.
+Because her required contribution for self-only coverage does not exceed 9.56% of household income, she has affordable coverage through her employer's self-only plan and is not eligible for financial assistance.
+Accordingly, the individual is determined to have a source of affordable employer-sponsored coverage, and thus ineligible to receive APTCs on behalf of herself.
+However, because her family's coverage through her employer is unaffordable